sova-org/Sova/doc/define-languages/define-languages.typ

 === Ephemeral variables

 Ephemeral variables are local to the theLanguage program execution in which they are declared.
-So, if several executions (parallel or not) of the same program exist, each of these execution has its own version of these variables.
+So, if several executions (parallel or not) of the same program exist, each of these executions has its own version of these variables.

 === Variables with similar names